 Don’t be one of these bosses who only gives feedback when you’ve got something to criticise!
 By providing your staff with positive feedback it will help to build their confidence and encourage them to get more involved in the future, so it’s vital that you acknowledge their achievements and the effort that they are putting in.
 Encourage creativity and ensure that everyone is clear about what is expected of them.

 4) Be real

-Your team don’t expect you to be superhuman, so if you’re feeling the pressure and need a helping hand, don’t be afraid to admit it and if you make a mistake, own up!
-By showing the human side of yourself and allowing your staff to get to know you a bit better, your staff will feel more relaxed and comfortable approaching you.
+Your team doesn’t expect you to be superhuman, so if you’re feeling the pressure and need a helping hand, don’t be afraid to admit it and if you make a mistake, own up!
+By showing the human side of yourself and allowing your staff to get to know you a bit better, your team will feel more relaxed and comfortable approaching you.

 5) Be decisive

 A good leader needs to be able to assert their authority and make important decisions for the team.
 There is no space for flakiness in a leadership role, so it’s crucial that you stick to your guns and go with what you feel is best the business.

 Part of why it is vital that you establish a relationship with your team and get to know them individually is so you can assess what their strengths are.
 People perform better and are more engaged in roles where they feel they are employing their best skills, so delegating proper functions that suit each will have a significant impact on the productivity of the team.

 7) Manage conflict

 When there is conflict in the workplace, it should not be ignored.
 Turning a blind eye could lead to a negative atmosphere, which could have implications for staff productivity and communication among the team may suffer.
 When an issue arises, it’s crucial that it is addressed straight away before it builds.